- Main page

 Another option is to fly to the Brussels South Charleroi Airport.
 To get to the city of Brussels you can either book a taxi, or take a shuttle bus from Flibco, which will take you to the train station Bruxelles-Midi in about an hour.
 From Bruxelles-Midi you can take the tram, metro or train to any place in Brussels.
 Instead of taking a taxi or a shuttle bus, you can also take the public bus from Charleroi Airport to the train station of Charleroi, where you can take a train to Brussels, although this is less convenient.

-If you prefer to travel by train, we suggest booking a ticket to Bruxelles-Midi or Bruxelles-Central.
+If you prefer to travel by train, we suggest booking a ticket to Bruxelles-Central.
 From there you can easily reach any part of Brussels by bus, tram, metro or train.
+The Central station is within walking distance of the conference venue.

 Events